 Decision Date: May 15, 2023

 Decision Date: June 15, 2023

 **April 15 2023 is the final deadline for full-time international applicants

 To apply on time, you must successfully submit your application, along with all of the necessary application materials, before 11:59 PM CST the date of the application deadline.

 Please note that uploads require verification, a process which can take 2-3 business days.
 You should upload your transcripts well in advance of our application deadline to allow adequate time for processing, otherwise your application may be considered late.

 Acceptance of admission

-If admitted to the program, a $1,000 deposit is required to reserve your slot.
-The deposit will be applied towards program fees and is non-refundable.
+If admitted to the program, a $1,000 deposit is required to reserve your space in the upcoming cohort.
+The deposit will be applied towards Fall tuition and is non-refundable.

 The MS ISP program welcomes international applications.
 International students that wish to take the standard part-time program from their home country can take the entire program online--there is no requirement to visit the university or take any classes in-person.